 I would watch that.
 It would be awesome.

-ttanquary Premium Member 11 months ago
+ttanquary Premium Member about 1 year ago

 The documentary “Hand Drawn Life: The History and Influence of Newspaper Comic Strips” is up on Amazon, Google, and iTunes right now.
 Made in 2019 it contains an extensive history and context/comments by some of the most influential comic artists and historians.
 PBS turned down this doc because “it didn’t appeal to young viewers, only old people.”
 Check it out.